-About a year ago, I’ve posted an article entitled “Room Acoustics – Ghetto Style”.
+About two years ago, I’ve posted an article entitled “Room Acoustics – Ghetto Style”.
 It later became part of my bestselling mixing book YOUR MIX SUCKS, and has since been receiving very good feedback from many people who finally wanted to make their first step in treating their room.

 The “Ghetto Style”-Treatment is simple, effective and doesn’t cost much, and while – in the context of mixing advice – we could leave it at that, I don’t want to hold back on a slightly more complex construction for those that are prepared to put a little more effort in.